powbabix/Documentation/jasper/images/README.md

 # Jasper-Image Info

-You would have to download the REPO to get the image.
+You would have to download the [REPO](https://bitbucket.org/matthew_curry/jasper-img.git ) to get the image.

+Then Uncompress to the .img, and burn to SD card.

 * Should Support All Version of the RPI.
   * Tested with CHIP
-  * Tested With RPI1/2/3
+  * Tested With RPIs 2&3

 ## Releases